Sbai7/GridGen/README.md

 # GridGen
 [![DOI](https://zenodo.org/badge/23898/Sbai7/GridGen.svg)](https://zenodo.org/badge/latestdoi/23898/Sbai7/GridGen)

-GridGen is a command-line grid generation program which is designed to quickly setup logically-rectangular (or IJK ordered) finite volume/element meshes for three-dimensional stratigraphic models of pourous media subsurface aquifers.
+GridGen is a command-line grid generation program which is designed to quickly setup logically-rectangular (or IJK ordered) finite volume/element hexahedral meshes for three-dimensional stratigraphic models of pourous media subsurface aquifers.
 It is compatible with GwMove hydrogeological modelling software and could be easily tweaked to adapt to input requirements by other community hydrogeological (or earth-siences) computer modelling codes.

-The power of GridGen lies in simplicity of usage and lightweight portable code which could be integrated easily into the core of legacy Fortran programs for automated boundary-fitted grids.
+The power of GridGen lies in simplicity of usage and lightweight portable code which could be integrated easily into the core of legacy Fortran programs for automated boundary-fitted grid generation.
+However, it's not a universal automatic mesh generator since you cannot mesh general domains especially those with internal geometric constraints.
+Even with these limitations the program has proven suitable for many groundwater modelling projects and has been used etensively used by the authors and their collegues.

 Please use the following citation when reporting results with this software: